Git HEAD: The Definitive Guide

 - Git HEAD and how to view Git HEAD

-- Merge and Reset Git HEAD
+- Git reset HEAD

-Then you’ll love this detailed guide.
+then you’ll love this detailed guide.

 Let’s dive right in.